KAMRA For Those Who Hate Reading Glasses

 Keep in mind that some KAMRA patients may still require reading glasses for activities such as reading tiny print or reading in low light.
 Rest assured that if the inlay does not provide the improvement you desire, it can be removed.

-Am I A Kamra Candidate?
-Take our Survey.
+Am I A KAMRA Candidate?
+Schedule Your Consult.

 If you’re frustrated with your reading glasses and are looking for a long-lasting solution to near vision loss, it’s time to learn about the KAMRA™ inlay.
-Take a moment to answer a few brief questions below and find out if you’re a Kamra candidate.
+Schedule your free consultation to find out if you’re a KAMRA candidate.